Employment

 1. Main facts and figures

-- the highest employment rates for most ethnic groups were generally in the South and East of England – the lowest were generally in the North of England, Scotland, West Midlands, and Yorkshire and the Humber
+the highest overall employment rates were in the South East, South West, and the East of England (all 78%) – the lowest were in the North East (71%)

 2. Things you need to know